cs-utulsa/Hackaton-Team-5/README.md

 * Student class is for the student object, tracking information and events attended.
 * The event class is for tracking the event object, relevant information and student attendence.
 * The testing class is for utilizing the above classes.
 It uses commands to input data and create objects.
 The commands it uses can be flound below.
+Includes a 4th class which is for basic UI using Jframes.
+May or may not be ready at time of delivery.

 ## Commands
 * EXIT - ends the program, wipes all data.